Vociferous121/Ogasai/README.md

  Ogasaism

 Causes bans on turtle WoW - USE WITH CAUTION.
 There are much better places to play, anyways.
 ## Files are currently changed daily.
 There are possibly many bugs that I have not found yet.
-I do not run every single class all day long testing for errors...
-If you find something that completely hinders the use of the bot please message on Discord or make a Pull Request here on github and I will fix it ASAP.
+If you find something that completely hinders the use of the bot please message on discord or make a pull request here on github and I will fix it ASAP.

 # Any bugs reports are greatly appreciated and will help with the process!